Flat-Cat/codingchallenge-library/readme.md

 *German translation below in the text.*

 ## Setting up and running the project ##
 This README file is used to get the project running properly on your desired device.
-It is important to note that the commands and steps may vary depending on your operating system.
+It is important to note that the commands and steps may vary depending on your OS.
 This project is more intended for users who already have experience with Java and JavaScript and their libraries and frameworks.
 This repository contains a fullstack application developed using Java Spring Boot for the backend and React for the frontend.

 ## System Requirements: ##

-- **Java Development Kit (JDK):** You will need a Java environment.
-Install the JDK according to the instructions for your operating system.
+- **Java Development Kit ([JDK:](https://www.oracle.com/de/java/technologies/downloads/))** You need a Java environment.
+Install the JDK according to the instructions for your OS.
-- **Node.js and npm (Node Package Manager):** These are needed for managing frontend dependencies.
-Install Node.js and npm according to your operating system.
+- **Node Package Manager ([NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))** This is needed for managing frontend dependencies.
+Install Node.js through npm accordingly in your OS.
-- **Maven:** This build tool is used for managing the backend dependencies.
-Install Maven according to the instructions for your operating system.
+- **Maven ([MVN](https://maven.apache.org/install.html)):** This build tool is used for managing backend dependencies.
+Install Maven according to the instructions for your OS.
-- **SQL database:** You will need the SQL database MariaDB.
+- **SQL database([MariaDB](https://www.mariadbtutorial.com/getting-started/install-mariadb/)):** You will need the SQL database MariaDB.
 Make sure it is installed and operational as it will be used to store data.
-- **JavaScript/TypeScript:** Basic knowledge of JavaScript and TypeScript is required, as they will be used to develop and customize the frontend.
+- **JavaScript/TypeScript:** Basic knowledge of [JavaScript](https://javascript.info/) and [TypeScript](https://www.typescriptlang.org/docs/) is required as it will be used to develop and customize the frontend.
-- **SQL:** Basic knowledge of SQL is required as you will need to write SQL queries for database management.
+- **SQL:** Basic knowledge of [SQL](https://www.w3schools.com/sql/) is required as you will need to write SQL queries for database management.
-- **Java:** Basic knowledge of Java is required as you will be using Java Spring Boot for backend development and customization.
+- **Java:** Basic knowledge of [Java](https://www.learnjavaonline.org/) is required as you will be using Java Spring Boot for backend development and customization.

 ## Steps to set up and run the application ##